Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Combined constraints and future sensitivities

-Figure~\ref{fig:combined_plots} shows the combined exclusion limits on the effective normalized couplings versus the anapole DM particle mass $m_\chi$ from the Planck measurement of the DM relic abundance (black solid), the theoretical NPB condition (orange solid), the mono-jet searches at the LHC of 13 TeV with the integrated luminosity of 139 fb$^{-1}$ (blue solid) and the full running of the HL-LHC of 14 TeV with the 3 ab$^{-1}$ integrated luminosity (blue dashed), and the present DM direct detection experiment XENONnT (red solid) with the 1.1 ton-year exposure and the future XENONnT with the 30 ton-year exposure (red dashed).
-The left panel is the combined constraint on the normalized coupling $|a_{1/2}|/\Lambda^{2}$ versus the mass $m_\chi$ in the spin-1/2 case while the middle (right) panel shows the combined limit on the normalized coupling $|a_1|/\Lambda^{2}$ ($|b_1|/\Lambda^{2}$) versus the mass $m_\chi$ in the spin-1 case.
-Note that the future sensitivities of XENONnT can be reached within about 7 years of running or the XLZD consortium of many Xenon target experiments plan~\cite{Aalbers:2022dzr}.
+Figure~\ref{fig:combined_plots} shows the combined exclusion limits on the effective normalized couplings versus the anapole DM mass $m_\chi$ from the Planck measurement of the DM relic abundance (black solid), the theoretical NPB condition (orange solid), the mono-jet searches at the LHC of 13 TeV with the integrated luminosity of 139 fb$^{-1}$ (blue solid) and the full running of the HL-LHC of 14 TeV with the 3 ab$^{-1}$ integrated luminosity (blue dashed), and the present DM direct detection experiment XENONnT (red solid) with the 1.1 ton-year exposure along with the future XENONnT with the 20 ton-year exposure (red dashed).
+The top (bottom) left panel is the combined constraint on the normalized coupling $|a_{1/2}|/\Lambda^{2}$ ($|a_{3/2}|/\Lambda^{2}$) versus the mass $m_\chi$ in the spin-1/2 (3/2) case.
+The top (bottom) middle panel shows the combined limit on the normalized coupling $|a_1|/\Lambda^{2}$ ($|a_2|/\Lambda^{2}$) and the top (bottom) right panel shows the combined limit on the normalized coupling $|b_1|/\Lambda^{2}$ ($|b_2|/\Lambda^{2}$) versus $m_\chi$ in the spin-1 (2) case.
+Note that the future sensitivities of XENONnT can be reached within about 5 years of running or the XLZD consortium of many Xenon target experiment plans~\cite{Aalbers:2022dzr}.

 In the spin-1/2 case, two regions are still allowed.
 One tiny allowed region is near the $Z$ pole with $m_\chi=m_Z/2$, where the relic abundance constraint becomes much weaker due to the sharp $Z$-resonance effect.
 This tiny region is expected to be completely excluded by the upcoming DM direct detection experiments and the HL-LHC experiment, as indicated by the red and blue dashed lines.
-The other allowed region is a triangle-shape area centered near $|a_{1/2}|/\Lambda^{2}=10^{-6}\, {\rm GeV}^{-2}$ and $m_\chi = 1\, {\rm TeV}$, nearly the half of which can be probed in the near future.
+The other allowed region is a triangle-shape area centered near $|a_{1/2}|/\Lambda^{2}=10^{-6}\, {\rm GeV}^{-2}$ and $m_\chi = 1\, {\rm TeV}$, nearly the half of which can be probed in the near future by XENONnT after the 20 ton$\cdot$yr exposure.
 This shows the effectiveness of the complementary DM EFT approach.